-Refunds & Cancellations:
+Refunds & Cancellations

 This section will stipulate how to cancel the contract, the situations that could entitle you to a refund, and any fees you will be required to pay upon cancellation.

 For example, if you cancel after the furniture has been bought, you may receive a refund for time but not for the furniture.

 You will likely be required to make a deposit before the project may begin, including funding of supplies and furniture.

-Liability & Insurance:
+Liability & Insurance

 There will be a certain amount of risk with any design project, especially if you are including repairs or construction work in your design.

-The contract will be spelt out that if any construction contractors or consultants are used to fulfil the design work, the interior designer is not liable for their actions.
+The contract will be spelt out that if any construction contractors or consultants are used to fulfil the design work, the good interior designer is not liable for their actions.